TobiasPleyer/blog/content/post45_github_repo_lang.rst

 .. _on github: https://github.com/TobiasPleyer/chefkoch

-The only problem I had: gihub thought its HTML, or at least that was the language displayed in the repository overview.
+The only problem I had: gihub thought it's HTML, or at least that was the language displayed in the repository overview.

 Solution